Or put in a more optimistic way, the other steps are really easy!

 Note that you now have two completed 2x2x3 blocks!
 Remember which of them you started with.
 If you accidentally start using the other, bad edges will reappear, and you have to go back to Step 3.
 A firm grip of the 2x2x3 is at its most important now!
 You can also use tape to make it temporarily unmovable.

 Putting the final 2 pieces in place without breaking anything is almost claustrophobic (there are a few other options (explained below)).
-Since you can't break up the "2x2x1" block you created in this 4a, you have no choices in how to move the white layer.
+Since you can't break up the 2x2x1 block you made in 4a, you have no choices in how to move the white layer.
 You must wiggle it back and forth, 1/4 turn each time.
 So your only degree of freedom is to choose one of three possible turns with the red layer every other turn!

 The normal way of doing this is to join the two pieces in the upper layer, and then put the pair in place, as in these examples (which are the continuations of the examples above).

-A good thing about this step is that its many turns can be done blindingly fast, since we only turn the same 2 sides all the time, and never need to change grip.
+A good thing about step 4 is that the (sometimes many) turns can be done blindingly fast, since we only turn two sides, and never need to change grip.

-Here are a few less than obvious 4b tricks.
-There are many more on the Step 4b tricks page!
+Below are a few less than obvious 4b tricks.
+The Step 4b tricks page has many more!

 For more advanced techniques, check out the block building page.